Bundaberg Flood Gauge Mapping

 Dwayne Honor, BRC’s Manager of Design explains that “The simple question everyone wants answered is –What does a given flood mean to me on my block of land?”

 Council fast-tracked development of an online mapping tool capable of detailing residents on locations where property inundation is expected.
-Promising residents of a swift completion prior to storm season, AAM helped implement a public facing Geocortex Essentials website providing users with a more accurate likelihood of flood expectations.
+Promising residents of a swift completion prior to storm season, Woolpert helped implement a public facing Geocortex Essentials website providing users with a more accurate likelihood of flood expectations.

 Steven Bowden, BRC’s GIS Team Leader explains that “the flexibility of the Geocortex Essentials workflow manager to support the concept of pick a gauge, pick a height and see the results, as well as the ability to deliver the system across a wide range of mobile devices,” was key in choosing the VertiGIS Studio technology.